-There will be a separate SSID for gaming devices
+There Is a separate SSID for gaming devices

 If you are gaming on a PlayStation, Xbox, Nintendo, etc., there will be another Wi-Fi network name/SSID you will have to select.
 This does not apply to laptops and computers, so PC gamers are fine to connect to the Eduram network.
 The ResGamer SSID connects to the same Wifi network as Eduroam and ResGuest.
 It does not provide faster service and is not intended for phones, tablets or laptops.

 Gaming devices will require a single specific logon.
 Your device must be registered for this SSID to work.

 - You will need to provide the gaming device's MAC address

-It will take 1-2 business days for SFU facilities to go into the Wi-Fi dashboard and add your gaming device to the list of authenticated devices.
+It normally takes 1-2 business days for SFU facilities to go into the Wi-Fi dashboard and add your gaming device to the list of authenticated devices.

 Shaw WiFi: security, privacy, and regulation